 In most group-sequential studies there is a design or planning phase prior to beginning response collection.
-In this phase, researchers specify the anticipated number and spacing of stages, the types of boundaries that will be used, the desired alpha and power levels, the spending functions, the anticipated null proportion, and an estimate of the true proportion.
+In this phase, researchers specify the anticipated number and spacing of stages, the types of boundaries that will be used, the desired alpha and power levels, the spending functions, and the anticipated proportion.